raisely/lockup/README.md

 At the other end you can run `npx lockup restore` to download and restore all the files.

+Your configuration is saved in the current directory as `lockup-config.json`

+If you have colleagues with the same setup you can use this file as a template

 ### Supported Apps/Files
 | Module | Description |
 |-------|--------------|